unahouExosite/docs/portals/README.md

 * The activation email is created by POST /users to create the user with header contains X-User-Agent

+##### Permissions

+* Any one can use this endpoint to activate an activation email.

 ##### Request

-Request body is a JSON object.
+* Request body is a JSON object.
 Currently only the following key may be included:
     * `"activationRegkey"` - activation key (required)(Activation key can be found in the activation email that was sent when creating a user by making POST request to /users endpoint with header containing X-User-Agent.)
     If you send any keys besides these, it will do nothing.

 ##### Response

-On success, response has HTTP status 200.

-On failure, response has HTTP status of 400 or greater.
+* `200 OK`: Returned if the new user is activated successfully.
+* `400 Bad Request`: one of the following:
+    * Returned if the activation key not existing this domain.
+    * Returned if request body is invalid.

 ##### Example